GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-The upcoming code examples are using only 1D fields over cells and edges, so the necessary named dimensions are the following:
+The fields in the subsequent code snippets are 1-dimensional, either over the cells or over the edges.
+The corresponding named dimensions are thus the following:

 ```{code-cell} ipython3
 CellDim = Dimension("Cell")
 EdgeDim = Dimension("Edge")
 ```

-You can express connectivity between elements of the mesh using adjacency (neighborhood) tables.
+You can express connectivity between elements (i.e. cells or edges) of the mesh using connectivity (a.k.a. adjacency or neighborhood) tables.
 The table below, `edge_to_cell_table`, has one row for every edge where it lists the indices of cells adjacent to that edge.
-(For example, edge \#6 connects to cells \#0 and \#5.)
+For example, this table says that edge \#6 connects to cells \#0 and \#5.
 Similarly, `cell_to_edge_table` lists the edges that are neighbors to a particular cell.

 Note, however, that the tables are dense matrices, so if an edge has fewer than 2 neighbor cells, the remaining entries are filled with -1.
-Additionally, you can specify all kinds of connectivities (edge-to-edge, cell-to-edge, cell-to-cell, etc.), and the adjacency relationships don't have to be reciprocal, so it's possible for example that cell lists an edge as its neighbour, but the edge does not list that particular cell.
+You can also specify all kinds of connectivities like edge-to-edge, cell-to-edge or even cell-to-cell.
+The adjacency relationships don't have to be reciprocal, so it's possible for example that a cell lists an edge as its neighbour, but the edge does not list that particular cell.

 The edge-to-cell and cell-to-edge connectivity tables for the mesh are the following: